Menu

 Home Time

-We encourage outdoor play in all types of weather, so please ensure your child wears suitable clothing, including a waterproof coat and appropriate footwear.
+We enjoy outdoor play in all weather.
+Please ensure your child wears suitable clothing, including a waterproof coat, and that they have a pair of wellies to keep at Nursery.

 Curriculum and Learning